GiantsDev/Giants/MagicBeans/Beanbag/ErrorDetectionBean/README.md

 # ErrorDetectionBean

 # Purpose: Placeholder for ErrorDetectionBean

-# Description: [To be completed]